Skip to navigation Skip to main content Skip to footer

 By Matt Lewis

-In December 2019 we launched this new technical security research blog site.
-As part of its launch we had cause to revisit our old blog website and found a myriad of forgotten whitepapers and conference presentations spanning NCC Group’s history (formation in 1999).
-Deeply nested on our old blog site we found over 200 whitepapers and conference presentations dating as far back as 2001, and which included key outputs from previous cyber security acquisitions including NGS Software (2008), iSEC Partners Inc. (2010), Matasano Security (2012), Intrepidus Group (2012), FortConsult A/S (2014), Fox-IT (2015), Payment Software Company Inc (2016), and VSR Inc. (2016).
+Deeply nested on our old blog site, we found over 200 whitepapers and conference presentations dating as far back as 2001, and which included key outputs from previous cyber security acquisitions including NGS Software (2008), iSEC Partners Inc. (2010), Matasano Security (2012), Intrepidus Group (2012), FortConsult A/S (2014), Fox-IT (2015), Payment Software Company Inc (2016), and VSR Inc. (2016).

-There is also sometimes much value in revisiting historical research – this can aid in general learning and development, stimulation of new research ideas and/or re-invigoration of older research ideas that perhaps at the time were theoretical or unfeasible, but are now realisable due to improvements in technology and computational power.
+There is also sometimes much value in revisiting historical research – this can aid in general learning and development, stimulation of new research ideas, and/or re-invigoration of older research ideas that perhaps at the time were theoretical or unfeasible but are now realisable due to improvements in technology and computational power.

 Word cloud created from the whitepaper titles